alemidev/alemidev/README.md

 Hey there!

-I'm a graduating Computer Engineering student.
+I'm a Software Engineer.
 I like to keep myself busy and challanged: I am always working on something!

 I acquired experience in various IT fields thanks to my projects and hobbies.